-ROWTATE: Multicentre Research Programme to Enhance Return To Work After Trauma - Interviews
+ROWTATE: Multicentre Research Programme to Enhance Return To Work After Trauma - Interviews (acceptability and implementation)

-Chief Investigators: Prof. Kate Radford & Professor Denise Kendrick
+Chief Investigators: Dr Kate Radford & Professor Denise Kendrick

 Invitation

 You are being invited to take part in a research study.
 Before you decide whether or not to take part, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully, and discuss it with others if you wish.